abstractacres/abstractacres.github.io/_posts/2025-02-01-How-is-pi-used-in-agriculture.md

 [Here](https://www.jpl.nasa.gov/edu/resources/project/the-nasa-pi-day-challenge/) is a link to 2024 Pi Day questions and the answer key.
 Humanity has taken our understanding of circles to build systems to help us understand Earth from space and this has changed agriculture.
 Satellites also play a role in GPS-controlled tractors, so not only are we observing farms from space, but we are running farm operations using real-time satellite data.

 Reflecting on how pi is used in agriculture (regionally, globally, yesterday, today) is an exercise in imagining a mathematical relationship as a gear in a system.
 Mathematical relationships existed before and exist without human discovery.
 Our ability to communicate these relationships is amazing.
-As my of pi more tangible in my mind, I expect it will become easier to build with.
+As my understanding of pi becomes more tangible in my mind, I expect it will become easier to build with.

 [^1]: Olivastro, D. (1985).
 In Pursuit of Pi.
 Sciences, 25(3), 58. https://doi.org/10.1002/j.2326-1951.1985.tb02922.x